AlexBatrakov/tempo-13.103_ddstg/README.md

 # Tempo software with the implemented DDSTG model

-1. From original tempo repositorium
+1. From the original Tempo repositorium
 ------------------------
 To make Tempo: